BrendanAdkins/tsdemo/README.md

 ### Installing

+Use the WP admin dashboard and upload a zipped version of this project.
 If you're unfamiliar with the process of installing a custom plugin, please see the [WordPress Codex](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) entry for assistance.

-## Running the tests
+### Using

-A test suite will be written at a later date before public release.
+Insert the shortcode \[tsdemo_donation_form\] into a page or post to display the donation form.

 ## Versioning